National Student Exchange

 Cost and financial aid

-Plan A (Pay Away): Students pay in-state tuition and fees at the host campus.
-Students on Plan A apply for financial aid through their host school.
+Host Payment (Plan A or Pay Away): Students pay in-state tuition and fees at the host campus.
+Students on Host payment apply for financial aid through their host school.
+However, students will still receive UA scholarships.

-Plan B (Pay Back Home): Student pay tuition and fees at UAF.
-Students on Plan B apply for financial aid through UAF’s Financial Aid Office.
-If you plan on using a UAF tuition waiver, you must complete your exchange on Plan B.
+Home Payment (Plan B or Pay Back Home): Student pay tuition and fees at UAF.
+Students on Home payment apply for financial aid through UAF’s Financial Aid Office.
+If you plan on using a UAF tuition waiver, you must complete your exchange on Home payment.

 Each campus determines the fee payment plan or plans under which it will participate in the exchange programs.
 All other regular semester expenses are paid to the host institution or in the host city.
 These may include room and board, mandatory course fees, textbooks, commuting expenses, internet access, etc. Students are also responsible for their own travel and personal expenses.
-All UAF scholarships can be applied to BOTH plans; either Plan A or Plan B (eg UA Scholars award).
+All UAF scholarships can be applied to BOTH plans; either Home payment OR Host payment (eg UA Scholars award).

-Final dealine for fall and academic year: May 15
+Final deadline for fall and academic year: April 15

 Final deadline for spring: October 1